 The Deterioration of Other Components of An Attendant Propelled Stowaway Wheelchair

 Having checked the tyres I thought it wise to check other synthetic parts for deterioration.

-- There are push on plastic hand grips similar to bicycle handlebar grips and some similar foot grips where the attendant’s feet are used to press down and lift the front of the wheelchair off the ground at curbs, etc..
+There are push on plastic hand grips similar to bicycle handlebar grips and some similar foot grips where the attendant’s feet are used to press down at the back to lift the front of the wheelchair off the ground at curbs, etc..
 They too appear to be in good order.

 Replacing The Arm Pads

 Arm Pads are an easy component to replace.
 They are spongy inside and have a plastic base.
 They are each held onto the wheelchair frame by two screws and threaded bushes embedded in the plastic.